nkhumalo/srp-hpc/QA/tests/3aiy/README.md

 * 3aiy-fixed.pdb - removed the phenol groups present in the structure (simply deleting all "HETATM" lines, and the corresponding "CONNCT" lines)

+* 3aiy-fixed-nw.pdb - translated the PDB to the NWChem dialect using

+  * pdb_amber2nwchem -i 3aiy-fixed.pdb -o 3aiy-fixed-nw.pdb

 * 3aiy-fixed-scaled.pdb - scaled the atom coordinates by a factor of 2
   to separate the insulin proteins (use the pdb_scale program from nwchem/contrib/pdb_tools).